2021–22 Czech First League

-The 2021–22 Czech First League, known as the FORTUNA:LIGA is the 29th season of the Czech Republic's top-tier football for professional clubs since its establishment, in 1993.
-SK Slavia Prague are the reigning champions.
-The season has started on 24 July 2021.
-The first half of the season will have 19 rounds, finishing on 19 December 2021, and the other half will commence on 5 February 2022.
-The season is expected to end on 14 May 2022 with two extra play-out fixtures on 19 and 22 May 2022.
+The 2021–22 Czech First League, known as the Fortuna Liga is the 29th season of the Czech Republic's top-tier football for professional clubs since its 1993 establishment.
+SK Slavia Prague were the reigning champions.
+The season started on 24 July 2021.
+The first half of the season had 19 rounds, finishing on 19 December 2021, and the other half commenced on 5 February 2022.
+The season ended on 14 May 2022 with two extra play-out fixtures on 19 and 22 May 2022.

-The season format was changed back to be played with 16 clubs, each team will play in the league format home and away matches.
-The lowest-ranked team will be relegated directly to the second league, the two teams positioned 14th and 15th will play a play-out with two teams from the second league positioned 2nd and 3rd in a home and away format.
-This will be the fourth season to use VAR, featuring it in all matches played.
-All matches will be played on weekdays, no Friday fixtures are expected.
+The season format was changed back to be played with 16 clubs, each team playing in the league format home and away matches, before the league split into three sections: championship, play-off and relegation groups.
+The lowest-ranked team was relegated directly to the second league, the two teams positioned 14th and 15th played a play-out with two teams from the second league positioned 2nd and 3rd in a home and away format.
+This was the fourth season to use VAR, featuring it in all matches played.
+All matches were played on weekdays, with no Friday fixtures expected.

 Season summary

-This season is the fourth season sponsored by the betting agency Fortuna with a contract valid until 2024.
-It is also the fourth season with TV broadcasting rights held by O2 TV, which shows all eight matches per week.
-This is the first season, that the national broadcaster ČT Sport possesses no right to broadcast any of the fixtures.
-The newspaper iSport.cz holds rights for the highlights from all matches.

-The 2021–22 season began on Saturday 24 July, just thirteen days after the final match of the 2020 UEFA European Football Championship.
-With most of the national team players still released for vacations, Slavia, Sparta and Viktoria started with incomplete A-team squads.
+This was the fourth season sponsored by the Fortuna betting agency with a contract valid until 2024 as well as TV broadcasting rights held by O2 TV, which showed all eight matches per week.
+This was the first season that national broadcaster ČT Sport did not possess any rights to broadcast any of the fixtures.
+Blesk held the rights to the highlights from all matches.
+The 2021–22 season began on 24 July, thirteen days after the UEFA Euro 2020 final.
+With most of the national team players still released for vacations, Slavia Prague, Sparta Prague and Plzeň started with incomplete first-team squads.